archivematica/archivematica-architectural-decisions/0006-use-bagit-to-package-transfers.md

 long-term storage of content and that users should expect it to be as durable as AIP storage for maintaining accurate metadata over pipeline upgrades, migrations or re-indexes.
-To enable this, the decision was made to package backlog transfers as Bagit packages as is already done for archival information packages.
+To enable this, the decision was made to package backlog transfers as BagIt packages as is already done for archival information packages.

 ## Decision drivers

-* preservation of original content and metadata over long-term gaps in processing
+* Preservation of original content and metadata over long-term gaps in processing
-* re-use of existing standards and protocols
+* Re-use of existing standards and protocols

 ## Considered options

-* option 1: automatically convert all transfers to SIPs, send to archival storage and re-ingest or delete AIPs at a future processing time
+* Option 1: automatically convert all transfers to SIPs, send to archival storage and re-ingest or delete AIPs at a future processing time
-* option 2: send transfers to backlog and, at a future time, arrange into SIPs for sending to archival storage
+* Option 2: send transfers to backlog and, at a future time, arrange into SIPs for sending to archival storage

 ## Decision outcome